Place content here. This is a site-wide alert banner.

 Twelve and Fifteen Passenger Vans

 Due to safety issues involving twelve and fifteen passenger vans, use of these vans is expressly prohibited.
 They are not to be rented under any circumstance.
-Refer to the Travel Policy 3301.3.
+Refer to Policy 3301 Travel on University Business.

 Motorcycles must not be rented for University business except by authorized Yale University Police personnel.